MEETING OF THE MAYANS WEEK THREE:

 NEW ARRIVALS: Saturday February 3, 2024

-NEW ARRIVALS FOR WEEK 3: You'll need to book a one-way arriving flight from the US into Belize City International (BZE) and your one-way return flight from Roatan nternational (RTB) and we'll take care of the rest! *If you are continuing beyond week 3, you'll book a one way into Belize City and exit the expedition later in the trip.
+NEW ARRIVALS FOR WEEK 3: You'll need to book your round trip flight from the US to/from Belize City International (BZE) and we'll take care of the rest! *If you are continuing beyond week 3, you'll book a one way into Belize City and exit the expedition later in the trip.
 All major US carriers fly here and most flights arrive within a couple hours of each other around noon.
 BZE is a very small airport and easy to navigate.
 We will have shuttles waiting upon your arrival to transport you to the resort.
 We recommend booking with Southwest Airlines at least to Belize City if possible as they do not charge for international baggage and most of our group would be on the same flight arriving at the same time, but you are free to book whichever US carrier you'd like.
-Please note that Southwest does not currently fly to Roatan.

 TIP: If you don't already have a Southwest Rewards credit card you can enough free points from their signup bonuses to cover round trip for two on any of these flights for our event.
 We use ours all the time and in our opinion, it's one of the best points cards on the market.
 If you're thinking about signing up, please use this link and we'll get some bonus points for referring you.
 Thanks!